 The classification of functionalities according to the three types of services (back office, integration, front office) is only indicative and may evolve according to technological development.
 The concept of the DIAS is broader than what Copernicus is ready to (partially) finance as the objectives of the DIAS is to enable the creation of third party advanced services exploiting earth observation data and information for the benefit of end-users.

 6.1.2.
-ACTION 3: Access to data from Copernicus Contributing Missions
+ACTION 2: Access to data from Copernicus Contributing Missions organisations.
+They are operated by national agencies or commercial entities within ESA's or EU Member States, EUMETSAT or other third parties.

 Description